-Financial Performance 2022/23
+Financial Performance 2023/24

-- Despite many factors including failure to realise savings, salary inflation above budget level, reduction of income as a result of the financial impact of Covid, increasing electricity prices, the final financial position of the Council's departments for 2022/23 confirms that there was effective financial management.
-The financial out-turn position for 2022/23 was reported to Cabinet at its meeting on 13 June 2023.
-Members of the Cabinet approved the net services overspend of £143k for the year. - Although the impact is not as substantial in 2022/23 compared to the last two years, additional costs, income losses and a slippage in the savings programme as a result of Covid continue in some fields. - In the last review of the revenue budget undertaken on the end of November position, a shortfall of £4.3m was anticipated.
-Since then, the overspend position in the adults social care, waste and homelessness fields has worsened; however, the favourable position of many corporate budgets helps to alleviate the financial position of the Council by the end of the financial year. - At the end of the 2022/23 financial year, overspend position is reported by 7 departments as a result of many factors already noted.
-The trend continues and is worsening with substantial pressures in the field of adult social care, waste and homelessness.

-- The 2022/23 financial position was taken into consideration in the process of establishing the 2023/24 budget. - The Comprehensive Income and Expenditure Statement on page 10 shows that the Council's gross revenue expenditure on 'Cost of Services' level was £498m during 2022/23, with the net position as £334m.
+- Despite the pressure on Council services, with overspending of £9m mainly in adult and children care, homelessness and the waste field, under-spending on corporate budgets coupled with harvesting funds and using the covid fund meant that the overspend position was funded at year end.
+The financial outturn position for 2023/24 was reported to Cabinet at its meeting on 14 May 2024.
+Members of the Cabinet approved the net services overspend of £472k for the year. - A shortfall of £8.1m was forecasted in the last budget revenue review, undertaken at the end of November 2023.
+Since then, the overspend position in the fields of children care and waste has worsened, with improvements in the adults' care field following receipts of additional grants.
+The favourable position of many corporate budgets has helped to alleviate the financial position of the Council by the end of the financial year. - At the end of the 2023/24 financial year, overspend position is reported by 5 departments because of the many factors.
+The trend continues and is worsening with substantial pressures in the fields of adult and children care and waste. - The 2023/24 financial position was taken into consideration in the process of establishing the 2024/25 budget with bids being allocated to some of the overspending fields. - The Comprehensive Income and Expenditure Statement on page 10 shows that the Council's gross revenue expenditure on 'Cost of Services' level was £534m during 2023/24, with the net position as £326m.